 There’s something so delightful about big bites of fresh crab meat mixed together with tons of herbs and spices.

-You add on a bit of Remoulade Sauce or a bit of Tartar Sauce and I’m hooked!
+You add on a bit of Remoulade Sauce or some Tartar Sauce and I’m hooked!

-But oftentimes those fancy restaurants serving those mouthwatering crab cakes also come with a hefty price tag.
+But oftentimes the fancy restaurants serving those mouthwatering crab cakes also come with a hefty price tag.

 After all, crab meat is pretty expensive just on its own!